kdavies4/ModelicaRes/doc/index.rst

 **Python utilities to set up and analyze Modelica simulation experiments**

-The goal of ModelicaRes is to provide an open-source tool to effectively manage Modelica_ simulations, interpret results, and create publishable figures.
+ModelicaRes is an open-source tool to manage Modelica_ simulations, interpret results, and create publishable figures.
 It is currently possible to

 - Auto-generate simulation scripts,
 - Run model executables with varying parameters,